 Storage: Jewelry should be stored away from natural sunlight and heat, in a protective (lined) jewellery box or a tarnish-resistant pouch.
 It can also be stored in a plastic zip lock bag made of Mylar or polyethylene.
 Never use polyvinyl plastic bags, such as a trash can liners as they contain sulphur compounds or rubber containers which will make sterling silver tarnish faster and possibly turn black.
 Link or chain bracelets should be kept unclasped or unhooked.

 Make sure that the storage area has low humidity.
 Place a piece of chalk, a packet of activated charcoal, or a container of silica gel in the storage area to minimize tarnish.
 Do not store your jewellery in the bathroom.
-Please note that our SOLOON STUDIO boxes are not made for long-term storage as they are not airtight.

 Clean your jewellery pieces with a microfibre cloth only, NOT with chemicals.
 Do not use paper towels or tissues to polish your jewellery as they contain fibres that can scratch the silver.